 Base: Also known as foot piece or footplate, it is a flattened oval plate attached to the neck via anterior and posterior crura or limbs.
 It articulates with the oval window of the inner ear.

 The stapedius muscle is attached to the neck of the stapes.
 This muscle contracts in response to loud noise, pulling the annular ligament, thus preventing excessive movement of the stapes bone.

-- Stapedial annular ligament (SAL): It is a ring of fibrous soft tissue that connects the base of the stapes to the oval window of the inner ear via a mucosal layer, called stapedial membrane.
+- Stapedial annular ligament (SAL): It is a ring of soft fibrous tissue connecting the base of the stapes to the oval window of the inner ear via a mucosal layer called stapedial membrane.

-i.
-Incudostapedial joint – It is a synovial joint between the lenticular process of the long limb of the incus and the head of the stapes.
+- Incudostapedial joint – A synovial joint between the lenticular process of the long limb of the incus and the head of the stapes.